hashbangcode/drupal-services-talk/src/slides.md

 <!-- _footer: "" -->
 ## Controllers And Forms

-- Some types of Drupal object don't use the services system.
+- Some types of Drupal object (especially Controllers and Forms) don't use *.services.yml files.
 * Instead they implement `\Drupal\Core\DependencyInjection\ContainerInjectionInterface`.
 * Drupal will see this and use a method called `create()` to create the service.
 * The `create()` method must return an instance of the service object.